jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ![why_microfrontends](/images/microfrontends/end-to-end-features.png)

+> The main principle behind this approach is reusing business features within the company

 # Microfrontends: fully business components

-So, if we could build independent and fully business components, composed of all the necessary elements (data, services, integrations and user interface), **loaded at runtime**, versionables, developed, owned and maintained by a team and integrated at runtime in the application used by end users?
+So, if we could build independent and fully business components, composed of all the necessary elements (data, services, integrations and user interface), versionables, developed, owned and maintained by a team and **loaded and integrated at runtime in the application** used by end users?
 They would be like little products

 ![why_microfrontends](/images/microfrontends/microfrontends-idea.png)